codingchefss/ngx-strip-calendar/README.md

 ### Events

-- yourFunction: `EventEmitter<string>, called whenever you change a date value`
+- onDateChange: `EventEmitter<string>, called whenever you change a date value`

 ## Author <a name = "author"></a>